Estimating Food Photography: A Helpful Guide For Food Photographers

 READ MORE ABOUT: THE STRUCTURE OF A FOOD PHOTOGRAPHY ESTIMATE

-This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
-I only promote products that I actually use and support.
+This post may contain affiliate links which means if you click or make a purchase, I might make a small commission (at no extra cost to you).
+I only promote products and equipment that I actually use for my photography business.
+Your support helps me continue to produce educational content about photography.
+Thank you!

 All images ©Regan Baroni 2020.